Clinton Fearon: United States

 By the late 1980s, Fearon began to feel artistically crowded after nearly two decades of playing with the same band.
-As such, Fearon left the band and settled in Seattle, Washington following the Gladiators' 1987 American tour in order to launch his solo career.
-His first project in the United States, The Defenders, enjoyed a moderate success with the EP "Rock Your Bones" released in 1989.
-The group was short-lived, and disbanded in 1992.
+As such, Fearon left the band and settled in Seattle, Washington, following the Gladiators' 1987 American tour, in order to launch his solo career.
+His first project in the United States, The Defenders, enjoyed moderate success with the EP "Rock Your Bones," released in 1989.
+The group was short-lived and disbanded in 1992.

 In 1994, Fearon reorganized his musical vision by forming The Boogie Brown Band.
-The group's debut album, "Disturb the Devil," marks the beginning of Fearon's successful solo career and features Barbara Kennedy on keyboards, Lamar Lofton on bass, Girt Bolo on drums and John Saba on guitar.
+The group's debut album, "Disturb the Devil," marks the beginning of Fearon's successful solo career and features Barbara Kennedy on keyboards, Lamar Lofton on bass, Girt Bolo on drums, and John Saba on guitar.
 He followed this release with a series of other albums produced by his newborn record label, Boogie Brown Productions.